humdrum-tools/old-website/html/_sources/humextra/rhythm.txt

 .. :Example:End: 2.3

-Compare this to durational equivalents in the rational representation in Example 2.4, where the analyzed durations of the `\*\*recip <http://www.humdrum.org/Humdrum/representations/recip.rep.html>`_ rhythms in the right column match to those in Example 2.3.
+Compare this to durational equivalents from rational representations of the same rhythms in Example 2.4, where the analyzed durations of the `\*\*recip <http://www.humdrum.org/Humdrum/representations/recip.rep.html>`_ rhythms in the right column match to those in Example 2.3.

 .. :Example:Start: 2.4